NaokiAkai/als_ros/README.md

 # als_ros

-An Advanced Localization System [1] for the use in Robot Operating System (als_ros) is a localization package with 2D LiDAR.
-It contains following functions;
+An Advanced Localization System [1] for Robot Operating System use (als_ros) is a localization package with 2D LiDAR and contains following functions;

 - Robust localization based on simultaneous sensor measurement class estimation [2],
-- Reliability estimation based on a simple localization correctness classifier [3],
+- Reliability estimation based on Bayesian filtering with a simple localization correctness classifier [3],
 - Misalignment recognition using Markov random fields with fully connected latent variables [4],
 - Quick re-localization based on fusion of pose tracking and global localization using the importance sampling [5].

+These details can be seen at [Reliable Monte Carlo Localization for Mobile Robots](http://), that is arXiv preprint.